 Federal prosecutors also like to include “extra” crimes in many securities law cases.
 They like to increase the pressure on the Defendant by including allegations that the person not only committed securities fraud, they also contend that the Defendant committed money laundering by sending the funds they earned through a financial institution.
 Conspiracy allegations are also common in these cases in order to cast a wider net over many actors in the drama.

-After understanding both the tax code and the specific statutes that tend to be used in a federal criminal tax case, the attorney then needs to know about procedure, meaning the process used in a federal criminal investigation and trial.
-As outlined in other places on this site, federal cases are very different, and anyone facing such a case needs an attorney well-versed in these highly specialized matters.
+After understanding both the securities laws and the specific statutes that tend to be used in a federal criminal case, the lawyer also must be accomplished in federal criminal procedure, which is the process the Judge will use when presiding over a federal criminal investigation and trial.
+As discussed elsewhere on this site, a federal criminal prosecution is very different from a state-court criminal case.
+Anyone who is confronted with a criminal securities fraud matter in federal court needs an attorney who has experience handling these very specialized matters.

 There are many different fact patterns that can lead to a criminal case involving allegations of securities fraud, but usually only three types of cases end up in a criminal case.
 One is called a “pump and dump”, a situation where people “take over” a small traded company, “pump” up the price by issuing false press releases, and then “dump” the stock when its price hits the limit.
 Another related type of case is “market manipulation” when there is any intentional activity that creates a false impression about the price, availability or distribution of a security.
 Many people know about “insider trading” cases.
 These are situations where people with inside knowledge use that information to obtain a personal advantage on a trade, for themselves or some other person.

 Sentencing in securities law criminal cases is exceedingly complex.
 The Sentencing Guidelines were tremendously increased for these crimes after some of the corporate scandals in the early 2000’s, such as Enron and the Arthur Anderson case.
-The defense lawyer in a federal securities law case must be very accustomed with working on the highly complicated sentencing rules used in these situations.
-There potential criminal fines, forfeiture and issues that can even endanger a business that was involved in the case.
+The defense lawyer in a federal securities law case must also have a great deal of familiarity with the very complex sentencing rules that are used for such cases in federal court.
+There are potential criminal fines, forfeiture and issues that can even endanger a business that was involved in the case.